Sirapobchon/CPE334Project/README.md

 - Main connecting page
     - @EXer07 and @Sirapobchon
-    - Use main.py to connect to homepage, login, signup, todo, tobuy, and calendar
+    - Use main.py to connect to the homepage, login, signup, todo, tobuy, and calendar

 - @everyone Whoever is free, start making a report
     - Report Requirement